ASE-Workshop-2023/tutorial/_episodes/06-file-based-calculators.md

 -2.8723671252448977
 ~~~
 {: .output}

-After changing a parameter (in this case, selecting the AM1 semi-empirical scheme) the cache is invalidated.
-When the potential energy is requested, a new calculation is performed.

 > ## Discussion
 > What happens to calc.results when a parameter is changed?
 When might we prefer to use ``atoms.get_forces()` vs `atoms.calc.results['forces']`?